DPDK/dpdk/doc/guides/cryptodevs/qat.rst

   enqueued to the device and will be marked as failed.
 The simplest way to mitigate this is to use the bdf whitelist to avoid mixing devices of different generations in the same process if planning to use for GCM.
+* The mixed algo feature on GEN2 is not supported by all kernel drivers.
+Check the notes under the Available Kernel Drivers table below for specific details.

 Extra notes on KASUMI F9
 ~~~~~~~~~~~~~~~~~~~~~~~~